All Israel

 According to the Financial Times, Israeli destruction of terror infrastructure focuses on a roughly 3 km broad strip along the border.
 The outlet also said that some 30 villages have been badly damaged so far.

-Speaking to FT, Israel’s Defense Minister Yoav Gallant said that the “the first belt” was “progressing in terms of being cleaned of Hizbollah’s attack infrastructure”, adding the ground operation would continue “as long as it’s needed.”
+Israeli Defense Minister Yoav Gallant told the Financial Times that the “the first belt” was “progressing in terms of being cleaned of Hizbollah’s attack infrastructure,” adding the ground operation would continue “as long as it’s needed.”

 Another Israeli military official said the Israeli operations in “the first line of Shia villages across the border [were] against very highly selected assets of Hizbollah,” and aimed to remove “the threat of any ground attack” in the future.